 The bigger question here is: WHY IS WHAT IS ON THE OUTSIDE OF THE CAKE SO IMPORTANT TO PEOPLE?

-You eat watermelon & cantaloupe, right?
-Do you eat the rind?
-No. Or at least I don’t know anyone who does.
-Do you throw away or refuse to eat all the deliciousness inside a peach or an orange because you don’t like the peel?
+Do you throw away or refuse to eat all the deliciousness inside a peach, banana, or orange because you don’t like the peel?
 Sounds silly, right?
 Why do you care what’s on the outside of a cake, then?

 It’s a tiny little thin layer, regardless of buttercream or fondant, unless you have a piped buttercream design which can be super thick, but that’s not what we’re talking about here.
 For this discussion, we are talking about the lovely smooth finishes.
 So seriously, it’s maybe 1/4 inch thick, usually less.
 Why is this thin skin the subject of so much concern and consternation?

 Answer: because they are used to big box store or bakery cakes, & how they are served.
 If it’s a layer cake, these generally are 2 or, if you’re lucky, 3 thick layers of cake with a thin smudge of filling in the middle, sometimes that’s not made of buttercream at all but some kind of jam-like stuff.
 So it’s all cake, little filling, & your only hope of delicious buttercream is what’s on the outside of the cake.
 Especially if it is—horrors!—a sheet cake with NO filling, & is just a lump of cake with icing on the top, so everybody fights for the side pieces (especially the corners!), or the piece with the big buttercream rose on top.
 (Am I right or am I right?
 I’ve been there.
 I win.
 Don’t fight me over icing.
 I will cut you with the cake knife.)

 So this is what most are used to: